pyca/cryptography/docs/development/test-vectors.rst

 * ``bc_path_length_zero.pem`` - An RSA 2048 bit self-signed
   certificate containing a basic constraints extension with a path length of zero.
+* ``unsupported_extension.pem`` - An RSA 2048 bit self-signed certificate
+  containing an unsupported extension type.
+The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".

 Custom X.509 Request Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~